khanalankitt/Python-OCR/README.md

 I cannot solve this problem.

-Now what I analyzed and found is, a space {" "} may be thg culprit here.(yes a missing space) If you see the result.pdf file, for every college that is missing, a space is missing between the dot and the first letter of the campus name.
+Now what I analyzed and found is, a space {" "} may be the culprit here (yes a missing space) If you see the result.pdf file, for every college that is missing, a space is missing between the dot and the first letter of the campus name.
 ![image](https://github.com/user-attachments/assets/c2c0855a-5222-45fa-9415-6e04266b4f60)
 ![image](https://github.com/user-attachments/assets/aade5f85-72a7-43d1-8310-001fd3d83196)